microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ## Anatomy of a Declarative agent app

-You will see as we develop more and more extensions to Copilot,  that in the end what you will build is collection of few file in a zip file which we will refer to has an `app package` that you will  then install and use.
+You will see as we develop more and more extensions to Copilot,  that in the end what you will build is collection of few files in a zip file which we will refer to as an `app package` that you will  then install and use.
 So it's important you have a basic understanding of what the app package consists of.
 The app package of a declarative agent is similar to a Teams app if you have built one before with additonal elements.
 See the table to see all the core elements.
 You will also see that the app deployment process is very similar to deploying a teams app.

 | Element                | Description                                                                                 |Name of file